 Стрийський парк – Stryiskyi Park

-This is one of the oldest parks in Lviv, and it was the most beautiful park in the country in the early 20th century when the city was a part of Poland.
-It has a lot of various plants and animals.
-You can even feed swans near the lake. Стрийський парк is a great place for having rest and enjoying all wonders of nature.
+This is one of the oldest parks in Lviv, and it was the most beautiful park in the country in the early 20th century when the city was part of Poland.
+It has a wide variety of plants and animals.
+You can even feed swans near the lake. Стрийський парк is a great place for resting and enjoying the wonderful nature.

 Where: вулиця Стрийська (Stryiska street)